JPEDROPS092/JPEDROPS092/README.md

   </a>
 </div>

-## 👨🏻‍💻 Sobre Mim
+## 👨🏻‍💻 About Me
-aplicações de alta qualidade que resolvem problemas.
+I'm passionate about building high-quality applications that solve real-world problems.

-## 🚀 Tecnologias & Ferramentas
+## 🚀 Technologies & Tools

 <div align="center">